 HillSide Christian College is committed to the welfare of children and families.
 It has clear policies that provides a Child Safe framework.
-In particular, all staff sign a Code of Conduct that articulates and enforces appropriate relations and behavioural protocols.
+In particular, all staff sign a Code of Conduct that articulates and enforces appropriate relationships and behavioural protocols.
 Another chief policy of the College is the Child Protection Policy, which provides appropriate structures and mandatory reporting responsibilities.
-In the classrooms, all students K-10 undertake a Protective Behaviours' curriculum that encourages children to be appropriately assertive and equipped in communicating any issues or anxiety to a trusted network of adults.
+In the classrooms, all students K-10 undertake a Protective Behaviours' curriculum encourages children to be appropriately assertive and equipped in communicating any issues or anxiety to a trusted network of adults.
+The Child Protection Policy is available on SEQTA ENGAGE.

-Child protection requires that all community members are vigilent and committed to the welfare of children.
+Child protection requires that all community members are vigilant and committed to the welfare of children.
 Should any parent, staff or community member observe an inappropriate behaviour or problem, in terms of Child Protection, they are able to contact the Principal directly at principal@hillside.wa.edu.au or, alternatively, in relation to management, to the College Board at board@hillside.wa.edu.au.